How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Alinco DR-735T and Similar Models

-Wiring - R1-ASL/202x to Alinco DR-735T
+Wiring - URI100 to Alinco DR-735T

-MiniDIN6 Pin 4 ---- MiniDIN6 pin 4 (9600 Rx Audio)
+TRRS Tip ------ Mini-DIN-6 pin 4 (9600 Rx Audio)

-MiniDIN6 Pin 1 ---- Mic Jack pin 6 (Tx Audio)
+TRRS R1 ------- Mic Jack pin 6 (Tx Audio)

-Tx Audio Ground* --- Ferrite Bead --- Mic Jack pin 5 (Mic Ground)
+TRRS Sleeve --- Mic Jack pin 7 (Ground) --- Ferrite Bead --- Mic Jack pin 5 (Mic Ground)

 Other Radios/URIs

 There are many other older radios that could work well but which can have a variety of different connectors and config settings.
-With the possible number of combinations of radios and URIs I can't cover them all here but it's easy to figure out from the radio manual and URI documentation.
+With the possible number of combinations of radios and URIs I can't cover them all here but it's usually easy to figure out from the radio manual and URI documentation.

 Radio-Less Node Notes